-Also, freezing rain and snow can prevent the slideout awning-cover (if equipped) from closing and may cause damage to the awning-cover, slideout room, weather seals and mechanisms.
+Also, freezing rain and snow can prevent the slideout cover-awning (if equipped) from closing and may cause damage to the cover-awning, slideout room, weather seals, and mechanisms.

-To avoid potential damage, we recommend retracting your slideout room(s) during extreme weather conditions.
+To avoid potential damage, we recommend retracting your slideout room during extreme weather conditions.